ceydaduzgec/fastapi-scraper/README.md

 # Mindsite Backend Developer Assignment

 In this assignment, you are given a FastAPI skeleton.
-You need to develop an api to download first **50** images (in .zip format) from a given website url.
+You need to develop an api to download images from a given website url and put them in .zip file.

 In order to do this you should implement a REST service that provides endpoints to initiate the process of downloading images and to download images when the process is done. **The process should not happen in the request handler!**

 We will provide you a function to fetch all image urls from a given url.
 You should use this function to get all image links from the url.